ProThoughtDesign/Dicetrix/README.md

 **Left Side (Main Game Area - 60% of screen)**:
 - **Score Display**: Current score shown at the top in gold text with black stroke for visibility
-- **Main Grid**: 8x16 playing field with green grid lines and dark blue background (#071021)
+- **Main Grid**: 8×16 playing field with green grid lines and dark blue background
 - **Bottom-Left Coordinates**: Y=0 is at the bottom, Y=15 is at the top of the visible grid (intuitive physics)
 - **Visual Feedback**: Dice are rendered with colors based on type (d4=red, d6=blue, d8=green, etc.) and clearly show their face numbers
 - **Active Pieces**: Multi-die pieces fall and can be controlled until individual dice lock to the grid
 - **Match Footer**: Dynamic text showing match results and cascade information

 **Right Side (Controls & Info - 40% of screen)**:
-- **Next Piece Preview**: 4x4 grid showing your upcoming piece with green border and grid-aligned positioning
+- **Next Piece Preview**: 4×4 grid showing the upcoming piece with grid-aligned positioning
+- **Control Panel**: 3×2 grid of interactive control buttons with clear symbols (↺ ⇊ ↻ / ← ⇓ →)
+- **Pause Button**: Access pause menu with audio controls and game optionsur upcoming piece with green border and grid-aligned positioning
 - **Control Panel**: 3x2 grid of interactive control buttons with clear symbols (↺ ⇊ ↻ / ← ⇓ →)
 - **Booster Slots**: 3x3 grid for future power-ups (currently placeholder with green borders)
 - **Leaderboard**: Hidden on mobile devices for optimal space utilization